pomgui/database-pg/README.md

 - All methods return promises.
 - It uses query parameters like `:id` instead of `?`.
 - The parameters understand object's hierarchy, so it understands parameters like `:entry.id`.
-- The returned rows also are preprocessed to return objects if needed (See Usage Example section).
+- The returned rows also are preprocessed to return nested objects if needed (See Usage Example section).
-- It maintains the same interface no matter the database, so it helps with the migration from different databases E.g. MySQL to Firebird or to PostgreSQL and vice versa.
+- It maintains the same interface ([@pomgui/database][base-url]) no matter the database, so it helps with the migration from different databases E.g. MySQL to Firebird or to PostgreSQL and vice versa
+  (See [@pomgui/database-mysql][database-mysql-url] usage example and compare)

 ## Installation